akwasijulius/prime-numbers-coding-4-fun/README.md

-# Digital and Engineering – RBS – Coding Assignment
+# Prime numbers

-This is my solution to the RBS – Coding Assignment, which requires a RESTful service that calculates and returns all the prime numbers up to an including a number provided.
+A RESTful service that calculates and returns all the prime numbers up to an including a number provided.

 Example